Topological mass generation in gapless systems: Topological mass generation in gapped systems

 \subsection{$\U(1)$ gauge theories with topological couplings}

 We first consider the mass generation mechanism by the topological coupling in $D$-dimensional spacetime~\cite{Maldacena:2001ss}.
-We introduce a photon described by a $\U(1)$ 1-form gauge field $a_{\mu}$, whose gauge transformation law is $a_{\mu} \to a_{\mu} +\der_{\mu} \lambda$ with a $2\pi $ periodic 0-form gauge parameter $\lambda$.
+We introduce a photon described by a $\U(1)$ one-form gauge field $a_{\mu}$, whose gauge transformation law is $a_{\mu} \to a_{\mu} +\der_{\mu} \lambda$ with a $2\pi $ periodic zero-form gauge parameter $\lambda$.